Burnthebook/craft3-mortgage-calculator/README.md

 2. Then tell Composer to load the plugin:

-        composer require burnthebook/mortgage-calculator
+        composer require burnthebook/craft-mortgage-calculator

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Mortgage Calculator.

-## Mortgage Calculator Overview

--Insert text here-

-## Configuring Mortgage Calculator

--Insert text here-

-## Using Mortgage Calculator

--Insert text here-

-## Mortgage Calculator Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Jake Noble](https://www.burnthebook.co.uk/)
+Brought to you by [Burnthebook](https://www.burnthebook.co.uk)